 Celebrate at Home

-The Covid situation is getting complicated in Japan.
+The COVID-19 situation is getting complicated in Japan.
 But you can still celebrate Umi no Hi at home with a fish or seafood meal, from unagi don grilled rice bowls and Temari sushi in Kyoto style to light summer choices like this tuna poke bowl or seafood salad.

 Health and Sports Day was first celebrated in commemoration of the opening of the 1964 Tokyo Olympic Games on 10 October 1966.
 It was transferred to the second Monday of October 2000 following the Japan ‘s Happy Monday System (a law designed to create 3-day weekends for people who usually have a 5-day workweek).

 Such field days mimic miniature Olympic games, complete with a torch-carrying and lighting ceremony and featuring many Olympic competitions such as the shot put 100 m sprint, and 4 by 100 m relay.
-They also have several non-Olympic activities, such as tug-of – war, obstacle course relays, ball tosses and wild games that the planners and participants themselves dream of.
+They also have several non-Olympic activities, such as tug-of-war, obstacle course relays, ball tosses and wild games that the planners and participants themselves dream of.

 On the other hand, almost all the cities open the city sports center for the residents coming and play sports for free.
-You can swim, hit the gym, play badminton, table tennis, basketball for free at the city sports center on this day!
+You can swim, hit the gym, play badminton, table tennis, basketball for free at the city sports centre on this day!